Balaaabduljalil/AKMS-Team/README.md

 • PlaySound Module <br>
 • GoogleTrans Module <br>

-## Why GTTS Module? <br>
+## Why GTTS Module?

 gTTS (Google Text-to-Speech)is a Python library and CLI tool to interface with Google Translate text-to-speech API.
 We will import the gTTS library from the gtts module which can be used for speech translation.

-Note: This module helps to convert text as voice output. <br>
+Note: This module helps to convert text as voice output.

-## Why SpeechRecognition Module? <br>
+## Why SpeechRecognition Module?

-This module gives the ability to perform speech recognition, basically, it could be used to convert speech to text operations. <br>
+This module gives the ability to perform speech recognition, basically, it could be used to convert speech to text operations.

-## Why Playsound Module? <br>
+## Why Playsound Module?

 playsound is a “pure Python, cross platform, single function module with no dependencies for playing sounds.”
-With this module, you can play a sound file with a single line of code: <br>
+With this module, you can play a sound file with a single line of code:
-from playsound import playsound playsound('myfile.wav')